Fiduciary, Fee Only and CFP® Ethics

 CFP (Certified Financial Planner)®: The CERTIFIED FINANCIAL PLANNER™, CFP® and federally registered CFP (with flame design) marks (collectively, the “CFP® marks”) are professional certification marks granted in the United States by Certified Financial Planner Board of Standards, Inc. (“CFP Board”).

 The CFP® certification is a voluntary certification; no federal or state law or regulation requires financial planners to hold CFP® certification.
 It is recognized in the United States and a number of other countries for its (1) high standard of professional education; (2) stringent code of conduct and standards of practice; and (3) ethical requirements that govern professional engagements with clients.
-Currently, more than 71,000 individuals have obtained CFP® certification in the United States.
+Currently, only about 75,000 individuals have obtained CFP® certification in the United States.

 To attain the right to use the CFP® marks, an individual must